 Under the Agreement, Australia and India share responsibility for pensions to people who would not otherwise be entitled because they do not have enough residence in Australia or sufficient insurance periods in India.
 It also helps people who could not otherwise claim because they are living abroad.

 The Agreement also reduces costs for businesses operating in both countries through provisions regulating compulsory contributions for seconded workers.
 Under the Agreement, seconded employees and/or their employer are generally only subject to the legislation of their home country and are exempt from making contributions for the same work under the law of the other country.

 For Australia, the Agreement covers Age Pension.
 For India, the Agreement covers the old age and survivor’s pensions and permanent total disability pension.

 All claimants for Australian Age Pension need to meet minimum age and residence criteria under Australia’s social security laws.
 Australian pensions are also means tested – that is, an income test and an assets test is applied, and whichever results in the lower rate of pension is used for assessment purposes.
-The Department of Human Services website has information about the current income and assets limits.
+The Services Australia website has information about the current income and assets limits.

 People can lodge a claim for an Australian or Indian pension in either country.
 Claim forms are available from, and can be lodged with, Centrelink or the Indian Employees Provident Fund Organisation (EPFO).

 If you are receiving an Australian pension and may also be entitled to a foreign pension, Australian social security law requires that you take reasonable action to apply for it.
 This is because the Australian pension system is not based on contributions but is funded from general taxation revenue and the Government believes that all pensioners should maximise their private income before calling on taxpayer funded support.